-The CCR Liberty is controlled by two interlinked computers, designated as CUs in the schematic.
+The Liberty CCR is controlled by two interlinked computers.
 Each computer has its own battery, two oxygen sensors, a pair of depth and atmospheric pressure sensors, and a helium concentration sensor.
-Each CU controls a separate electromagnetic valve (solenoid) for adding oxygen to the breathing loop and several other sensors that that are not shown in the schematic, such as a sensor for gauging the air temperature in the breathing loop.
+Each CU controls a separate electromagnetic valve for adding oxygen to the breathing loop.

-If everything is operating normally, the computers mutually share data from the sensors (thus each of the computers has access to data from all four oxygen sensors), agree on which of them will open its respective solenoid if it is necessary to add oxygen (under normal conditions, the left and right solenoids alternate) and mutually synchronize all performed operations, such as decompression calculation.
-In the event that one of the computers fails, the remaining one has available all necessary devices (oxygen and helium sensors, solenoid) and information (decompression model status) for problem-free continuation of the dive and the diver’s return to the surface.
+The computers mutually share data from the sensors (each of the computers has access to data from all four oxygen sensors), and mutually synchronize all performed operations, such as decompression calculation.
+If one of the computers fails, the remaining one has available all necessary devices (oxygen and helium sensors, solenoid) and information (decompression model status) for problem-free continuation of the dive and the diver’s return to the surface.

 Two display units a head-up display and buddy display are connected to each control unit.
 The control units can shut down power to the handsets in the event of a malfunction or short (e.g. in the case of cable damage).
 The handsets do not control the solenoids, nor do they perform decompression calculations.
 They serve only as the terminal devices of the control units.